uchicago-library/ldr_metadatastorage/README.md

 - responseType: atomic
 - response: contains items element and inside items an item element that contains a URI resolvable to a particular endpoint available from the endpoint for this collection

-The POST method for this endpoint is GUARANTEED to accept and save a new collection if the POST data obeys the CONTRACT for POST data.
+The POST method for this endpoint is GUARANTEED to create a new collection if the POST data obeys the CONTRACT for POST data.

 - the collection is unique to the ldr metadata storage system
 - There MUST be ONLY one dc:title elements